 Whether Sacajawea had any idea at any time that she was referred to by an Hidatsa term for some variety of bird also is unclear and certainly is undocumented.
 Several problems account for this situation.
 Shoshoni and Hidatsa personal name practices differ so much from English and French systems that such a problem could not have been explained to her in 1805 or 1806 even if anyone had wanted to.
 Sacajawea did not speak English or French then, and had to converse with her husband, Toussaint Charbonneau, in Hidatsa which for her was a foreign language that she may have resented anyway.
-But Lewis and Clark obtained her identification as non verbal means, she would have had a hard time identifying her name in alien conversation that she did not understand.
+But Lewis and Clark obtained her identification as something like Sacajawea from an Hidatsa source, in this case sa kaa ka wiiya (a highly simplified transcription provided by Norman Bowers, a thoroughly competent Hidatsa linguist), which still can be recognized as their term for some kind of bird.
+Lewis and Clark learned of this designation through their Hidatsa interpreter Sacajawea's French husband, Toussaint Charbonneau.
+She may or may not have responded to such a name, but transcripts of ordinary conversation to determine that issue are unavailable.
+Since she could not communicate with expedition members anyway, except through non verbal means, she would have had a hard time identifying her name in alien conversation that she did not understand.
 Sacajawea is not a Shoshoni word, and French and English people would have had no way of discerning any Shoshoni name that she might have used even if they had wanted to.